|A green tea plantation in Boseong, South Jeolla Province (Korea Tourism Organization)|

 The weather is perfect for enjoying tea outdoors, and even picking the leaves and roasting them yourself.

 Here is your guide to exploring the world of Korean green tea, from tea-themed festivals to darye classes.
-Celebrate it

 For green tea lovers, Daegu would be the ideal place to be next weekend.
 The 2012 Daegu Tea Expo, which is being held in the city from May 17-20, offers a variety of programs for anyone interested in Korean tea culture.